arnaud-j4k08/PicoClockGreenEasy/README.md

     - instant start up: no splash screen or animation, just power the device and you have a clock
     - 3 time display styles: hour:min:sec, hour:min + bar (the bar is a kind of horizontal hourglass to show seconds), hour:min
     - NTP synchronization over Wi-Fi (requires a development environment to set the SSID and password)
+    - automatic daylight saving time observation (currently only for European Union)
     - persistent saving of clock settings to flash memory
     - optional hourly chime activation using the ambient light sensor
     - configurable brightness:
       - if auto light is disabled, the brightness can be set as a percentage
       - if auto light is enabled, the brightness can be defined at three ambient light points between which the firmware will interpolate: dark (no ambient light), dim (10% ambient light), bright (maximum ambient light)
     - brightness boost: if auto light is enabled and the ambient light is below 10%, the brightness is temporarily increased to the dim setting during 5 seconds after a user input
+- alarms:
     - next alarm: displays next time and weekday when an alarm will ring, so that the user can quickly check if the alarm was set correctly before sleeping
     - skip next alarm: e.g. if you woke up before the alarm time or the next day is a national holiday, activate this function and the next alarm (and only this one) will be skipped.
 This is shown by the slow blinking of the "Alarm On" indicator.
-    - gradual alarm mode that progressively increases the duration of beeps to wake up gently
+    - gradual alarm mode that progressively increases the duration of beeps to wake up the user gently

 ## Technical features
 - support for Pico and Pico W